 5. Glasgow Science Center

-One of the popular places to visit in Glasgow is the science museum is on the south banks of River Clyde.
+One of the popular places to visit in Glasgow is the Science Museum is on the south banks of the River Clyde.
 Queen Elizabeth II opened it in 2001.
 It is a paid attraction place and is walkable from the city centre.
-The visitor centre of the Whitlee Wind Farm of Eaglesham Moor is managed by Glasgow Science Centre.
-The main three buildings are the Science Mall, Glasgow Tower, Imax cinema.
+Glasgow Science Centre manages the visitor centre of the Whitlee Wind Farm of Eaglesham Moor.
+The main three buildings are the Science Mall, Glasgow Tower, and Imax cinema.

 Science Mall